Class 9 “The Adventures of Toto” Ruskin Bond

 Q5: How did Toto’s mischievous behaviour affect the household?

 A5: Toto’s mischievous behaviour caused chaos in the household.
 He destroyed clothes, tore wallpaper, and even threw objects when provoked.
-His antics led to frequent commotions, especially during meals, where he would disrupt dining with his antics.
+His antics led to frequent commotions, especially during meals, when he would disrupt the dining experience.
 Ultimately, his behaviour contributed to Grandfather’s decision to sell him back to the Tonga driver.

 Q6: What tactics did Grandfather use to prove Toto wasn’t a dog to the ticket collector?

 A6: Grandfather attempted to prove Toto wasn’t a dog by showing him to the ticket collector.
-Despite Grandfather’s efforts, the ticket collector insisted that Toto was indeed a dog, leading to humorous confusion and resulting in Grandfather paying a fare for Toto as if he were a canine companion.
+Grandfather tried to explain, but the ticket collector insisted that Toto was a dog, which led to humorous confusion and forced Grandfather to pay a fare for Toto as if he were a canine companion.

 Q7: How did Toto react when someone laughed at him during his bath?

 A7: When someone laughed at Toto during his bath, he became upset, and his feelings were hurt.
 He would refuse to continue with his bath, demonstrating a sensitive side despite his mischievous nature.
-Toto’s reaction showed his emotional responsiveness to the responses of those around him.
+Toto’s reaction showed his emotional responsiveness to those around him.

 Q8: Why did Toto end up being sold back to the tonga-driver despite Grandfather’s initial fondness for him?